M-IFS | Multi-Faith Inclusive Framework Standard

 What is M-IFS Accreditation?

-The accreditation process evaluates organisational policies and practices related to Muslim inclusivity.
-M-IFS does not provide the services it certifies, such as DEI consultancy or training.
-These services are offered independently and are separate from the M-IFS accreditation process.
+The accreditation process evaluates organisational policies and workplace practices in relation to multi-faith inclusion.
+This includes support for diverse religious observances and inclusive organisational culture.
+M-IFS does not provide or certify the services it assesses (e.g. DEI consultancy or training).
+These services may be available independently but are separate from the M-IFS certification process.

-The term “accreditation” refers to the certification awarded under the Muslim-Inclusive Framework Standard (M-IFS).
+The term “accreditation” refers to the certification awarded under the Multi-Faith Inclusive Framework Standard (M-IFS).
+All assessments are conducted internally using a structured, criteria-based process to ensure impartiality, reliability, and alignment with recognised standards.

 Why M-IFS is Essential